+5 https://democracy.edinburgh.gov.uk/documents/s9492/Item%207.3%20- %20Evaluation%20of%2020mph%20with%20appendices.pdf

-5 https://democracy.edinburgh.gov.uk/documents/s9492/Item%207.3%20-%20Evaluation%20of%2020mph%20with%20appendices.pdf 6 McPherson ET AL (2013).: The role and impact of social capital on the health and wellbeing of children and adolescents: a systematic review.
+6 MCPHERSON ET AL (2013).: The role and impact of social capital on the health and wellbeing of children and adolescents: a systematic review.

-Objective Qualitative Impact Score ----------- -------------------- -------
+Objective Qualitative Impact Score

 Social contact and isolation can be a greater issue amongst the elderly.
 This can be the result of reduced mobility, especially where there is a lack of alternative forms of transport when an individual gives up driving.
 Infrastructure can limit independence and opportunities for social contact, and pedestrian crossings do not offer enough time for most older adults to cross the road.

-The 2011 Census collected information on the presence of a longterm health problem or disability.
-People were asked if their day-today activities were limited because of a health problem or disability which has lasted, or is expected to last, at least 12 months.
+The 2011 Census collected information on the presence of a long- term health problem or disability.
+People were asked if their day-to- day activities were limited because of a health problem or disability which has lasted, or is expected to last, at least 12 months.

-In Angus, 8.4% of people reported a health problem or disability which limited activities 'a lot' and 10.5% reported a health problem or disability which limited activities 'a little'7.
-The proportion of people whose activities were limited was highest in the 65+ year group, with 22.6% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a little'8.
+In Angus, 8.4% of people reported a health problem or disability which limited activities 'a lot' and 10.5% reported a health problem or disability which limited activities 'a little' 7 .
+The proportion of people whose activities were limited was highest in the 65+ year group, with 22.6% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a lot' and 25.7% saying their activities were limited 'a little' 8 .

+Health Problems and Disability

+All Adults, Angus

+120.0

+100.0

+80.0

+60.0

+40.0

+20.0

+0 to 15 16 to 24 25 to 34 35 to 49 50 to 64 65 to 74 75 to 84 85 and over

+Day-to-day activities limited a lot Day-to-day activities limited a little

+Day-to-day activities not limited

 Source: Scotland's Census, 2011

-In Dundee City, 10.5% of people reported a health problem or disability which limited activities 'a lot' and 10.4% reported a health problem or disability which limited activities 'a little'9.
-With 29.4% of the over 65s saying their activities were limited 'a lot' and 25.5% saying their activities were limited 'a little' 10, the proportion of people
+In Dundee City, 10.5% of people reported a health problem or disability which limited activities 'a lot' and 10.4% reported a health problem or disability which limited activities 'a little' 9 .
+With 29.4% of the over 65s saying their activities were limited 'a lot' and 25.5% saying their activities were limited 'a little' 10 , the proportion of people